MerisanuAndrei/PeakyBlinders/README.md

 # peakyBlinders
-Everythign you want to know about the Peaky Blinders in one place.
+Everything you want to know about the Peaky Blinders in one place.